RosaleeKnight/RosaleeKnight/README.md

 ### 👋 Welcome to my profile
-I'm new to Web Design having started learning Jan 2022 with the Odin Project.
-I'm currently working several professional certificates as well as learning the MERN Stack and agile development.
-My goal is to be a DevOps Engineer.
+I'm new Front End Developer having started learning Jan 2022 with the Odin Project.
+I'm currently working several professional certificates as well as learning the MERN Stack and agile development to become a Full Stack Developer.
+My end goal is to be a DevOps Engineer.
 <p> You can see what I'm currently up to at https://github.com/RosaleeKnight/project-list </p>

 -----